Lukesh25092002/ocr_thai/README.md

  - MongoDB

 # Requirements to run
-To run the server in your local system
+To run the server in your local system...

-# Usage
-For you to run the code

-# Meta information of project
-- The project is of web development in javascript</br>
-- MongoDB is used as database to store cardRecord.
-Each cardRecord has a unique identification number associated to it on basis of which the CRUD operations mainly takes place i.e. identification_number is the main primary key of the database
 - NodeJS is a must to start the project</br>
 to initilise the node modules run : "npm init" in your terminal and</br>
 install all nodepackages used in to project: "npm install" and "yarn install"</br>